ICE's partnership with Nassau police was upheld by a New...

 A New York State Supreme Court justice rejected the New York Civil Liberties Union’s claim that the Nassau County Police Department's partnership with the U.S. Immigration and Customs Enforcement agency violates state law.

-In a Tuesday decision, Justice Danielle Peterson stated the county had a "rational basis” to cooperate with U.S. Immigration and Customs Enforcement through its 287(g) Program, through which Nassau police detectives were deputized last year to perform immigration enforcement actions nearly a year ago.
+In a decision issued Tuesday, Justice Danielle Peterson stated the county had a "rational basis” to cooperate with U.S. Immigration and Customs Enforcement through its 287(g) program, through which Nassau police detectives were deputized last year to perform immigration enforcement actions nearly a year ago.
 The NYCLU's claim that the arraignment "has been ‘devastating’ for ‘immigrant families in Nassau County and many lifelong county residents’ is completely unfounded,” Peterson added.

-The Supreme Court order came more than eight months after the NYCLU filed a suit in the form of an Article 78 proceeding, against Nassau County Police Commissioner Patrick Ryder, the department and the county on behalf of the Central American Refugee Center, the Diocese of Long Island, Haitian American Family of Long Island and two county residents.
+Peterson's finding came more than eight months after the NYCLU filed a suit in the form of an Article 78 proceeding against Nassau County Police Commissioner Patrick Ryder, the department and the county on behalf of the Central American Refugee Center, the Diocese of Long Island, Haitian American Family of Long Island and two county residents.

 An Article 78 proceeding challenges actions by a local government.

-The suit argued the arrangement with U.S. Immigration and Customs Enforcement would lead to racial profiling, as officers could "stop, question, and arrest Nassau County residents — anywhere in the community — based solely on the officer’s 'belief' that they may be in the United States in violation of law,” Newsday previously reported.
+The suit argued the county's arrangement with ICE would lead to racial profiling, as officers could "stop, question, and arrest Nassau County residents — anywhere in the community — based solely on the officer’s 'belief' that they may be in the United States in violation of law,” Newsday previously reported.

-The community organizations and residents who filed the suit alleged that the county’s partnership with U.S. Immigration and Customs Enforcement would deter residents "from leaving their homes and attending church services or otherwise create a chilling effect,” Peterson said.
-However, she added the court previously determined that "allegations of a subjective ‘chill’ are not an adequate substitute for a claim of specific present objective harm or a threat of specific future harm.”
+The community organizations and residents who filed the suit alleged that the county’s partnership with the agency would deter residents "from leaving their homes and attending church services or otherwise create a chilling effect,” according to Peterson's summary of the suit.
+But the justice noted that the court previously determined that "allegations of a subjective ‘chill’ are not an adequate substitute for a claim of specific present objective harm or a threat of specific future harm.”

-The county’s decision to partner with U.S. Immigration and Customs Enforcement is "rooted in public safety and operational efficiency,” Peterson said, as it will expedite the "transfer of arrestee prisoners lacking lawful immigration status into federal custody.”
+The county’s decision to partner with ICE is "rooted in public safety and operational efficiency,” as it will expedite the "transfer of arrestee prisoners lacking lawful immigration status into federal custody,” Peterson said.

 In a statement texted to Newsday via a spokesperson, Nassau County Executive Bruce Blakeman said residents were "grateful” that Peterson recognized the arrangement as "valid and proper.”